Harry1824/Harry1824/README.md

 <br>

-> **"Build things that are useful.
-> Write code that is understandable.
-> Keep learning because technology never stops moving."**
+> **Build things that are useful.
+Write code that is understandable.
+Keep learning because technology never stops moving.**

 </div>